Finbuckle/Finbuckle.MultiTenant/docs/Identity.md

 ### Introduction

->{.small} As of version 1.0.0 Finbuckle.MultiTenant only supports ASP.NET Core Identity when the user entity derives from `IdentityUser`, which uses a string type as the key.

->{.small} This document assumes a shared or hybrid database model for tenant data isolation.

 Finbuckle.MultiTenant has limited support for data isolation with ASP.Net Core Identity.
-It works similarly to [normal Finbuckle.Multitenant Entity Framework Core data isolation](/Blog/14/tenant-data-isolation-entity-framework-core-finbuckle-multitenant) except the database context derives from `MultiTenantIdentityDbContext<TUser>` instead of `MultiTenantDbContext`.
+It works similarly to [normal Finbuckle.Multitenant Entity Framework Core data isolation](EFCore) except the database context derives from `MultiTenantIdentityDbContext<TUser>` instead of `MultiTenantDbContext`.

+See the[IdentityDataIsolationSample](https://github.com/Finbuckle/Finbuckle.MultiTenant/tree/master/samples/IdentityDataIsolationSample) project for a comprehensive example on how to use Finbuckle.MultiTenant with ASP.NET Core Identity.
+This sample illustrates how to isolate the tenant Identity data and integrate the Identity UI to work with a route multitenant strategy.

 ### Configuration
 Add the `Finbuckle.MultiTenant.EntityFrameworkCore` and package to the project: